 Bone marrow biopsy.
 Your doctor will take samples of your bone marrow, usually from the back of your hip.
 For this test, you lie down on a table and get a shot that will numb the area.
 Then your doctor uses a needle to remove a small amount of liquid bone marrow.

 Your doctor will look at the sample under a microscope.
-He'll check the size and shape of the white blood cells.
+They'll check the size and shape of the white blood cells.

 CT, or computed tomography.
 It's a powerful X-ray that makes detailed pictures inside your body.